 Send your bank statements and credit report

 Send your bank statements with your complaint.
 If you haven’t got them all, send ones you do have and set about asking your bank for the rest, then send those.
-You are more likely to win a complaint if you send them.
-Don’t wait to be asked!
+You are more likely to win a complaint if you send them, especially if you only had a few loans.

 Don’t be worried because your bank statements show a lot of gambling.
 Here is one case Ombudsman decision about a Provident case involving gambling which shows that FOS just accepts you have a gambling problem, you can still win these complaints.